TERMINL-SOCHI/Glacier-Calculator/About-Siku.md

 **Siku** is a high-level,  programming language written entirely in **Kalaallisut**, structured with the chaos of **C++**, **Python**, and pure self-hate.
 Code blocks are defined using **`$`** instead of braces because curly brackets are for cowards.

-Siku is designed to confuse readers, scare recruiters, and emotionally ruin anyone who dares `git clone`.
+Siku is designed to confuse everyone, because I hate myself and hoever uses this language.
 Siku has no official interpreter or compiler yet, but I am working on it.
 It will take a while but one day the official Siku compiler shall release.

 <hr>

 ### Siku Compiler

 The compielr I will build for Siku will work by translating Siku into Python, and then it will be run.
-Similar to TypeScript and JavaScript.
+Similar to TypeScript being translated into JavaScript.

 <hr>